 Rebecca Missler, a science teacher at Alaska’s North Pole High School (NPHS), works hard to make learning hands-on and relevant for her students.
-Her classes have excavated dinosaur bones from Alaska's North Slope, set sugar on fire to create “worms” (long columns of black ash) in chemistry, and created fire tornadoes in earth science to study induction and the Coriolis effect.
-Missler attended special training to be able to receive a collection of moon rocks, pieces of science history she shared with students throughout the district.
+Her paleontology class has excavated real dinosaur bones from Alaska's North Slope, visited the dinosaur exhibit at the museum, and visited the permafrost tunnel to see mammoth bones and tusks.
+In geology, Missler has borrowed moon rocks and meteorites from NASA, grew their own geodes, and used JamaSeis to track real-time earthquakes in Alaska, and visited the Alaska Earthquake Center.
+In Chemistry they do labs every week, most recently creating foot-long sugar snakes, an inquiry lab as part of types of reactions.
+In earth science they've created fire tornadoes and sampled the school's lake using water quality test kits.
 It’s little wonder that her students actively participate in classroom discussions and activities, working hard and supporting each other thanks to the positive atmosphere Missler creates in her classroom.

 Missler works tirelessly to help others with whatever needs to be done.
 When the district selected a new learning management system, she requested extra training so she could help colleagues adapt to the new platform.
 Missler served on the mentoring committee for new teachers and played a large role in the district’s transition to the Next Generation Science Standards and Alaska’s State Science Standards.
-Her work on the district curriculum review committee led to two new classes at NPHS: paleontology and geology, both of which Missler now teaches.
-She has taken a deep dive into personalized learning, a current initiative in the district, adapting her lessons to students’ particular needs and looking to teaching practices around the world for inspiration.
-Math often gets in the way of success in chemistry, so Missler starts the year with a math quiz, followed by a unit that scaffolds and builds skills where students show deficits.
-Students show improvement in both science and math with each subsequent assessment.
+Her work on the district curriculum review committee led to two new classes at NPHS: Paleontology and Geology, both of which Missler now teaches.
+She has taken a deep dive into personalized learning, a current initiative in the district, adapting her lessons to students’ particular needs and incorporating inquiry into her lessons more and more.
+Math often gets in the way of success in chemistry, so Missler starts the year with a strong focus on math and conversions, scaffolding and building skills where students show deficits.

-Missler earned a B.S. in geology from Lake Superior State University in 2004 and a master’s in secondary education from the University of Alaska Fairbanks in 2016.
+Missler earned a B.S. in Geology from Lake Superior State University in Michigan in 2004 and a Master’s in Secondary Education from the University of Alaska Fairbanks in 2016.
+She is currently working towards becoming Nationally Board Certified.

 KUAC-FM | Dec 18 , 2019 | Alaska